 Heroin is one of the most addictive substances.
-What happens to your body when you use heroin can be shocking and devastating in equal measures.
+What happens to your body when you use heroin can be shocking and devastating in equal measure.
 Even if you only choose to use heroin, which is an illegal substance, it can cause serious issues for you and lead to the development of substance use disorders.

 Heroin can be smoked, but most users choose to inject the substance directly into their veins for an almost instantaneous high.
 Both smoking and injecting heroin can lead to addiction in less time than you might think and once addicted to heroin, it can be extremely tough to quit and get sober.